eloogah/task-manager/readme.md

 List all tasks (with option to show/hide completed tasks) Mark tasks as completed
 Delete tasks
-Persistent storage using JSON file
+Persistent storage using JSON file command-line interface
-Colorful command-line interface